 Let me start by

-the difference between a reputable Carpet or Flooring store and a retailer that should
+the difference between an honest and reputable Carpet dealer and a carpet seller

 You can't tell by looking from the outside or even shopping on the inside of the

 store.
+They all look the same.
 You need to be knowledgeable about the whole Carpet or Flooring buying process to be

 able to recognize the Carpet con-artists and the Flooring retailer rip-offs.